zeagle848/calculator/README.md

 Displaying the result of the original operation of 99999 * 99999 using the exponential logic, the display would read 1.00e+10.

 The logic for converting exponentials also works for negative numbers.

+## Testing

+To run the testing environment we need to deploy the application first.
+The process is the same as what was outlined in the Getting Started section.
+We begin by making sure all the dependencies are installed by running `nmp install` in the console and then run the dev server by running `npm run serve`.

+Once the dev server is up and running we simply run `npm run e2e` and cypress should open a window where you run the tests by clicking the `sample_spec.js` file in the same window.